 'Search for the text in the powerWords range

-chrPosition = InStr(startPosition, cht.ChartTitle.Characters.text, _
+chrPosition = InStr(startPosition, cht.ChartTitle.Characters.Text, _

 CStr(c.Value), vbTextCompare)